viksa98/variational_spyct/README.md

 print(std_pred[:5])
 ```

-For a deterministic tree (faster but without uncertainty) simply replace `VSpyct` with `Spyct` and drop the aggregation over Monte-Carlo samples.
+For a deterministic tree (faster but without uncertainty) simply replace `VSpyct` with `Spyct` (drop the aggregation over Monte-Carlo samples).